-As we are slowly returning to public spaces such as offices, transport hubs, education centres and shopping malls, the need to communicate is urgent.
+As we are slowly returning to public spaces such as offices, transport hubs, education centers, and shopping malls, the need to communicate is urgent.
 Using different kinds of signage is the easiest and quickest way to transform these areas into safe places and encourage following guidelines.
 A simple, clean and clear sign is the easiest way to communicate keeping a safe distance.

 2. Sensible social distancing using planters and dividers

 We have seen Plexiglas barriers coming up almost everywhere as a result of Covid-19.
 These create a transparent physical barrier and prevent people from getting too close*(Physical Barriers for COVID-19 Infection Prevention and Control in Commercial Settings ).
 The problem with plexiglass dividers is that they have a cold and utilitarian appearance that subconsciously feeds fear and anxiety in society.
 A better-looking and more placemaking solution is to “divide” physical space with biophilic planters.
-Green Furniture’s seating lines are modular – consisting of building blocks such as benches, planters, privacy panels, armrests etc. The ratio of benches to accessories can be adjusted as the needs of a space evolve over time.
+Green Furniture’s seating lines are modular – consisting of building blocks such as benches, planters, privacy panels, armrests, etc. The ratio of benches to accessories can be adjusted as the needs of a space evolve over time.
 The planters fill their function from a safety point of view and, at the same time, offer the biophilic design needed to maintain a warm and peaceful environment.
 In the future, if/when seating capacity is re-prioritized, clients have the flexibility to remove some or all of these planters and place them elsewhere in the building.
-Once removed from the seating configuration, the planters can serve to decorate other areas or even as a device to guide people flow.
+Once removed from the seating configuration, the planters can serve to decorate other areas or even as a device to guide people’s flow.

 3. Sensible social distancing by changing the rib colors

 Another non-invasive and sensible way to implement social distancing is through pops of color.
 Our designers recommend incorporating a different colored rib at strategic intervals to highlight the recommended, safe and available places to sit.
 The smart thing about this solution is that the ribs can be unscrewed and rearranged at a later time with almost no effort.
 This low-cost solution would not disrupt the design of the space.
-On the contrary, it would maintain the inviting feeling a public space should have while loudly communicating the importance for distance and safety.
+On the contrary, it would maintain the inviting feeling a public space should have while loudly communicating the importance of distance and safety.

-COVID-19 has shown that we are living uncertain times all over the world.
-No one can predict the future but as designers it’s our responsibility to avoid short-term, utilitarian solutions that put a Band-Aid on the problem.
+COVID-19 has shown that we are living in uncertain times all over the world.
+No one can predict the future but as designers, it’s our responsibility to avoid short-term, utilitarian solutions that put a Band-Aid on the problem.
 Instead, we must bring forth solutions that have the user experience at heart and prioritize placemaking, biophilic design principles.
 At Green Furniture Concept, sensible social distancing is the only way of making it feel pleasant to return to the public places we once attended frequently.
-With sensible social distancing we can foster long-term safety for both the people and the planet – and that’s what we call “the green way”.
+With sensible social distancing, we can foster long-term safety for both the people and the planet – and that’s what we call “the green way”.